Programme 1: Empowering Marginalised Girls through Quality Education

 - Creating a Knowledge Hub at the block-level by advocating such models to the government.

-The project will target children, adolescent girls and boys, school teachers, SDMC members & Mothers' Groups, pregnant and lactating mothers, frontline health workers (AWWs, ASHAs, ANMs), Panchayati Raj Institutions (PRIs), VHNSC members, and Health, Women and Child Development, and Education departments at the Taluk and District-Level.
+The project targeted children, adolescent girls and boys, school teachers, Mothers' Groups, pregnant and lactating mothers.
+It also targetted frontline health workers including Aanganwadi workers (AWWs), Accredited Social Health Activists (ASHAs), Auxiliary Nurse Midwifery (ANMs), Panchayati Raj Institutions (PRIs), and Village Health, Sanitation and Nutrition Committee (VHNSC) members.
+Health, Women and Child Development, and Education departments were also targetted at the Taluk and District-Level.

-- Establishment of 2 community managed toilets and 3 water ATMs in Doddathaggali, Thavatahalli and Thaggali Hosahalli.
+- Set up 2 community-managed toilets and 3 water ATMs in the targetted areas

 Today, 2.1 billion people lack access to safely managed drinking water services.
 4.5 billion people lack safely managed sanitation services.
 Unsafe hygiene practices are widespread.
 Child mortality rate is increasing at an alarming rate.
 More than 3,40,000 children under five die annually from diarrhoeal diseases.
 This is mostly due to poor hygiene and sanitation or unsafe drinking water.
 Our approach was to engage the people in the planning, management, and monitoring of health, nutrition, and sanitation services.